 Best noise-cancelling earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best noise-cancelling earbuds you can buy in 2022.

 Noise-cancelling earbuds make a lot of sense for a lot of people.
-In many cases, they're wireless, so cutting the cable can give you a new sense of freedom which is handy for commuting or exercising.
-And the fact they've got noise-cancelling tech built-in means they're best positioned to make your listening experience as quiet and peaceful as possible, so you can enjoy your music or focus on that call.
+In the majority of cases, they're wireless, so cutting the cable can bring an added sense of freedom to commuting or exercising.
+And the fact they've got Active Noise Cancelling (ANC) tech built-in means they're best positioned to keep your listening experience as quiet and peaceful as possible, so you can immerse yourself in music or take that phone call.

 With noise-cancelling activated, earbuds use a combination of built-in mics and inverted sound waves to cancel out certain frequencies.
-This means you hear less traffic, chat and sirens, and more of the music playing through your headphones.
-Not only does it give your music room to breathe, but noise-cancelling also means it's possible to listen at lower volumes and still hear all the detail in your music.
+This means you hear less traffic, chatter and sirens i.e. noise, and more of the music playing through your headphones.
+Not only does it give your music room to breathe, but noise-cancelling also means it's possible to listen at a low volume without sacrificing all the detail in your music.

-Our list of the best noise-cancelling earbuds spans a range of prices, so take a look and see which pair is right for you.
+Our list of the best noise-cancelling earbuds spans a range of prices, so take a look and see which pair is right for you and your budget.